mccbryan3/ansible_workshop_files/docs/LECTURE1.5-MAIN.md

 ### Lists

-Variables can contain lists of items sometimes called arrays in other languages.
+Variables may contain lists of items sometimes referred to as arrays in other languages.

-Lists are defined simply by provided by providing each **item** in the list under the variable prefixed with the dash and a space.
+Lists are defined simply by provided by each **item** in the list under the variable prefixed with the dash and a space.

 ```
   var_test2: